JosephdeVilmarest/josephdevilmarest.github.io/index.md

 My PhD considers adaptive methods for time series forecasting, mainly focusing on state-space representations.
 The industrial application at EDF is electricity load forecasting.

-#### Analysis of the Extended Kalman Filter in the degenerate static setting
+#### Analysis of the Extended Kalman Filter in the Degenerate Static Setting
 The objective was to enrich the link between Kalman Filters and the optimization community.
 It led to the following preprints:
 * de Vilmarest, J. and Wintenberger, O. (2020).
 [Stochastic online optimization using kalman recursion](https://arxiv.org/abs/2002.03636).
 * de Vilmarest, J. and Wintenberger, O. (2019).
 [Logarithmic Regret for parameter-free Online Logistic Regression](https://arxiv.org/abs/1902.09803).